Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 powerful root system

 Most plants living in water have a very large body surface.
-They absorb water and dissolved in it with the entire surface of the body, and therefore the root system is poorly developed, and sometimes it is completely absent.
-Stitz on underwater leaves.
+They absorb water and substances dissolved in it over the entire surface of the body, and therefore the root system is poorly developed and sometimes completely absent.
+There are no stomata on underwater leaves.

 Types of plant communities.